monarch-initiative/loinc2hpo/docs/source/Configuration.rst

 * Download the Loinc Core Table from `loinc.org <https://loinc.org/downloads/loinc/>`_.
 Follow instructions from the loinc.org website.
 You need to register before you can download the document.
 The current version is *Loinc Version 2.63* (2017/12/15 release).

 * Configure the path to the Loinc core table.
-From the menu bar, click **"Configuration"** - **"Set path to Loinc Core Table file"** and point to the Loinc Core Table file downloaded from last step.
+From the menu bar, click **"Configuration"** - **"Set path to Loinc Core Table file"** and point to the LoincTableCore.csv file.

 * Download HPO file.
 From the menu bar, click **"Configuration"** - **"Download HPO file"**.
 The files (HPO in .obo and .owl formats) will be automatically downloaded.

+* Set the path to auto-saved data.
+First clone the repository for loinc2hpoAnnotation from Github (https://github.com/TheJacksonLaboratory/loinc2hpoAnnotation)[https://github.com/TheJacksonLaboratory/loinc2hpoAnnotation].
+Then from the menu bar, click **"Configuration"** - **"Set path to Auto-saved Data"**, point to the loinc2hpoAnnotation folder.

 **Restart the app to apply all settings**